stennety/mywebsite/_posts/2021-1-28-data-vs-information.md

 ---
 layout: post
-title: 'Data vs Information: Is there a difference?'
+title: 'Is there a difference between Data and Information?'
-tags: principles
+tags: theory
 ---

 **TL;DR:** Yes.